aspectnz/PEX/README.md

 <br><br>

 # Installation
+- Make sure that <a href="https://www.python.org/downloads/">python</a> is installed.
 To install the game, you will need to either:
 - Clone the repository to a local folder
 - Download the zip file and extract it